Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 Note: you will not be able to recover a deleted recording.

-The above image is available from course recourses for you to download and either add to the beginning of your PowerPoint presentation or upload directly to your collaborate room as an intro slide for your first time user students.
+The above image can be downloaded as a PowerPoint Slide.
+Add it to the beginning of your PowerPoint presentation or upload directly to your collaborate room as an intro slide for your first time user students.

-Blackboard Collaborate Ultra User Interface video Tour :
+Blackboard Collaborate have a good Ultra User Interface video Tour that’s worth watching.

 For full details about Blackboard Collaborate Ultra try the Blackboard Collaborate Ultra help: https://en-us.help.blackboard.com/Collaborate/Ultra